White Film on Top of Water in the Fish Tank? Here’s How to Fix

 Buying new decorations or even a new filter for the aquarium can end up causing this if they are not properly washed before being placed in the tank.

-Also, if we don’t have our fish tank covered, all sorts of substances that we might use in the room could end up in the water.
 From aerosols from our deodorant or that fancy new aromatherapy dispenser that we use… there are all sorts of oily substances that can end up in the water.

 How to fix